influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 ---
-title: Authentication and authorization in InfluxDB Enterprise
+title: Manage authentication and authorization
 description: >
   Set up and manage authentication and authorization in InfluxDB Enterprise.
 menu: